Wells River, VT Demographics

 A map of Wells River's Population by Race

-Of the 180 places in Vermont, Wells River is the 89th most populous.
+Wells River is ranked the 100th most populous place in Vermont, out of 180 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Wells River was ranked the 89th most populous place in the 2020 Census.

 Wells River's White Population